Parent Bulletin 6

-Professional Development Day: Tuesday 3 May 2022 – Student Free Day
+Professional Development Day Monday 8th May 2023 – Student Free Day

-Strathmore Secondary College is partnering with Corwin Australia for a second year.
+Strathmore Secondary College is partnering with Corwin Australia for a third year.
 Corwin is the sole provider of Visible Learning globally and currently partners with more than 1400 schools across Australia transforming Professor John Hattie’s research into practice.

 Visible Learning will assist the college to further embed our Teaching and Learning Framework.